AnvithV/satya11/replit.md

 # Overview

-Final Frontier AI is a comprehensive editorial quality assurance platform that acts as a digital senior editor for content creators.
-The application provides AI-powered analysis of written content, checking for grammar, clarity, style compliance, bias detection, and fact-checking against trusted sources.
-It features a modern web interface with document management capabilities, real-time content editing, and detailed analysis reporting.
+Final Frontier AI is a comprehensive multi-agent editorial quality assurance platform that transforms document review through specialized AI agents.
+The system features five distinct editing stages (Copy Editors, Fact Checkers, Standards & Ethics, Legal Department, and Archivists) that provide targeted analysis with color-coded highlighting.
+Documents are uploaded without highlighting initially, then users can select specific editing stages to reveal targeted feedback flags that can be dismissed or applied with detailed explanations.

 # User Preferences